Walla Walla Veterans Home

-Be the spouse or widow of an eligible veteran;
+- Be the spouse of a resident or widow of an eligible veteran;

 Veterans rated 70%-100% Service Connected Disabled, or whose service connected disability is the reason nursing care is needed, may have their nursing home care paid by the Federal VA.
 We also accept Medicare, Medicaid, 3rd Party Insurance and Private Pay.